1 - Re-use state-of-the-art

-As a data scientist at d-sides, with a considerable amount of interest in computer vision and machine learning, the idea of doing something with both things is obvious.
+As a data scientist at AE, with a considerable amount of interest in computer vision and machine learning, the idea of doing something with both things is obvious.
 Best thing, I’m not the only one at work with the same interest.
-After some discussion with a few colleagues we ended up with our very first project ‘The Parking Vision Project’.
+After some discussion with a few colleagues, we ended up with our very first project ‘The Parking Vision Project’.
 The idea is to provide a chatbot that counts the number of free parking spots at our highly overcrowded parking.
 My colleague Alex Wauters wrote here on the technical aspects of getting it to run end-to-end.
 In this blog post, I will elaborate on the computer vision with neural networks learnings.

 It’s still a work in progress, and we aim to be able to share more learnings in the months to come.
-Various data scientists from d-sides will contribute to this project in order to make progress, but above all to gain hands-on experience in a fun and challenging way.
+Various data scientists from AE will contribute to this project in order to make progress, but above all to gain hands-on experience in a fun and challenging way.

 This is what we’ve learned so far.